f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 70%

 Below is a similar screen for the CX1610 chassis with BX520 blades.
-Note how the BX520 blade is a s lot blade, so the 2nd slot will show up **Aux**.
+Note how the BX520 blade is a dual slot blade, so the 2nd slot for a blade will show up **Aux**.

 .. image:: images/velos_high_availability/cx1610-partitions.png
   :align: center